PMSA recovers huge cache of narcotics from 2 fishing boats

 ISLAMABAD: In a successful intelligence-based counter narcotics operation by Pakistan Maritime Security Agency (PMSA) and Pakistan Customs at high sea, two fishing boats namely Al-Muhammadi and Al-Mobeen along with 16 crew members were apprehended.

+The value of narcotics in International market is estimated to be Rs14.66 billion.

 Afterwards, the seized narcotics were handed over to Pakistan Customs authorities for further legal proceedings.
-Successful joint operation by PMSA and Pakistan Customs resulting in seizure of narcotics is a testament to the fact that despite the prevailing situation.
+Successful joint operation by PMSA and Pakistan Customs resulting in seizure of narcotics is a testament to the fact that despite the prevailing situation the criminals are active for their nefarious designs and PMSA is more vigilant to counter them even in COVID-19 epidemic environment and remains committed in preventing use of Pakistani maritime zones for any unlawful act/purpose.

+The PMSA will continue to shoulder its national obligations and responsibility to establish lawful order at sea.